Mattheweng1/project-battleship/README.md

 - Manually place ships by clicking end coordinates on board or by typing them.
 - Randomly place ships with a touch of a button.
 - Randomly attack (but this is far less accurate than the computer).

-## Usage

-Care to challenge the computer?

-Click [here](https://mattheweng1.github.io/project-battleship/) to check out the deployed application.

 ## Contributing